deckhouse/deckhouse/ee/modules/502-delivery/docs/USAGE.md

 To use the OCI registry as a repository, you have to enable the `enableOCI=true` flag in the Argo CD repository settings.
 The `delivery` module does it automatically.

-ArgoCD Image Updater automatically updates applications in the cluster once the artifact has been delivered.
-ArgoCD Image Updater has been [modified](https://github.com/argoproj-labs/argocd-image-updater/pull/405) to work with werf bundles.
+Argo CD Image Updater automatically updates applications in the cluster once the artifact has been delivered.
+Argo CD Image Updater has been [modified](https://github.com/argoproj-labs/argocd-image-updater/pull/405) to work with werf bundles.

 The examples below use the [«Application of Applications»](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern, which implies that there are two git repositories — a dedicated repository for the application, and a dedicated repository for the infrastructure: